rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--treeshake.annotations`/`--no-treeshake.annotations`<br>
 Default: `true`

-If `false`, ignore hints from pure annotations, i.e. comments containing `@__PURE__` or `#__PURE__`, when determining side-effects of function calls and constructor invocations.
+If `false`, ignore hints from pure annotations, i.e. comments containing `@__PURE__` or `#__PURE__`, when determining side effects of function calls and constructor invocations.
 These annotations need to immediately precede the call invocation to take effect.
 The following code will be completely removed unless this option is set to `false`, in which case it will remain unchanged.

 ```javascript
 /*@__PURE__*/console.log('side-effect');